-Sector Erase and Bulk Erase
+Sector Erase, Block Erase, and Chip Erase

-The Page Program (PP) instruction allows bits to be reset from 1 to 0.
+The Page Program (PP) instruction and Dual Input Fast Program (DIFP) instruction allow bits to be reset from 1 to 0.
 Before this can be applied, the bytes of memory need to have been erased to all 1s (FFh).
-This can be achieved, a sector at a time, using the Sector Erase (SE) instruction, or throughout the entire memory, using the Bulk Erase (BE) instruction.
-This starts an internal Erase cycle (of duration t{SE} or t{BE}).
+This can be achieved, a sector at a time, using the Sector Erase (SE) instruction, a block at a time, using the Block Erase (BE) instruction, or throughout the entire memory, using the Chip Erase (CE) instruction.
+This starts an internal Erase cycle (of duration $t{SE}$ , $t{BE}$ , or $t{CE}$ ).